IBM/global-citizen/README.md

 1. Launch your blockchain service, and click on connection profile, and view as raw JSON

 2. Scroll all the way down until you see `registrar` and then under `enrollId` will be `enrollSecret`.
-Copy this secret, we will need it for the next step
+Copy this secret, we will need it for the next step for creating the a business network card for the certificate authority (CA)
 ![](images/connection.gif)

 ## 4. Use secret to get certificates from the certificate authority

-1. Go back and instead of viewing as raw JSON, download the connection profile.
+1. Download the connection profile

 2. Rename the downloaded JSON file to `connection-profile.json`

-3. Move the connection-profile.json file to the `global-citizen` directory
+3. Move the `connection-profile.json` file to the `global-citizen` directory

-4. Using the `enrollSecret` from the previous step issue this command to create a business network card for the certificate authority (CA).
+4. Using the `enrollSecret` from the previous step issue this command to create a business network card for the certificate authority (CA)
 ```bash
 composer card create -f ca.card -p connection-profile.json -u admin -s <enrollSecret>
 ```

-5. Import the card with this command
+5. Import the card in your local system wallet with this command
 ```bash
 composer card import -f ca.card -n ca
 ```